northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::{code} bash
 $ sbatch <your_job_script>
 :::
 where <your_job_script> is a file containing the commands that the batch system will execute on your behalf.
-Jobs may also be submitted to the batch system through the Galaxy web interface as well as the Open Science Grid’s Globus interface.
+Jobs may also be submitted to the batch system through the cluster web interface as well as the Open Science Grid’s Globus interface.

 - View a walk-through of an example job script
 - View sample scripts for several different job types (single-threaded, multi-threaded, MPI, hybrid, array)